linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 2 (pages 501-1000).md

 the six-month spot rate.
 If an investor places \$100 in a one-year instrument

  (alternative 1), the total amount in dollars that will be generated at the end of

-- ne year is:
+one year is:

 Total dollars at the end of year for alternative 1 = \$100 (1 + _z_ 2) [2],